sarasm93/studio-dancers/README.md

 #### **Resolved bugs**

+In order to get the navigation bar to stay in the far right corner of the site header, and be displayed in the right order without having to change the order of the navigation items in the .html files, I used the grid view concept.
+I used divs and column widths instead of a list in order to align the items on larger screens.
+The empty paces between the navigation bar and the logo was created with empty divs with column widths.
+For smaller screen sizes the empty divs was given a value 0 for the width, so that the navibation bar would be placed in the middle of the screen.
+The same principle was applied in order to align and center the icons in the footer.

 When testing the site in different browsers I saw a dark thin line across the footer and a blue thin line right below the footer.
 I located the lines to be borders of elements within the footer and solved it be giving blue background color and increasing the line-height to divs in the footer.

-When testing responsiveness, large gaps appears for the smaller screen sizes between the information about the different classes.
+When testing responsiveness, large gaps appeared for the smaller screen sizes between the information about the different classes.
 The problem was due to heights for the divs containing the information having vh-values.
 To solve it I gave only the biggest screen sizes a vh-value and the smaller once a px-value.

 After adding aria-labels to the images at the classes page, testing the website again showed me that the labels was incorrectly added.
 This was solved by adding a role-attribute to the divs where the aria-label was added.